puppetlabs/leatherman/README.md

 * `LEATHERMAN_<LIBRARY>_LIBS` The contents of both
   `LEATHERMAN_<LIBRARY>_LIB` and `LEATHERMAN_<LIBRARY>_DEPS`

+### Using Logging

+Each `.cc` file that uses logging (or includes a header which uses logging) needs to know its logging namespace.
+This can be set by defining `LEATHERMAN_LOGGING_NAMESPACE` to a string such as "leatherman.logging" or "puppetlabs.facter".

+Since typically a large number of files at once will need to use the same logging namespace, leatherman provides a CMake macro to set it globally.
+This can be used as follows:

+    ...
+    include(leatherman)
+    leatherman_logging_namespace("logging.namespace")
+    ...

 ## Extending leatherman

 Adding a new library to leatherman is easy!